esabitova/aws-digito-artifacts-gameday/README.md

 * minorVersion - minor version of document (should be increased every time plan to commit a change).

 ## Adding New Python Script
-* Install requirements by running 'python -m pip install -r requirements.txt'
+* Install requirements by running 'python3.8 -m pip install -r requirements.txt'
 * Add new scripts to documents/util/scripts/src folder and corresponding unit test to documents/util/scripts/test
 * Run unit tests by running 'coverage run setup.py test'
 * Look at test coverage report by running 'coverage report -m' and detailed report by running 'coverage html'